From Boston to Palestine: Student Encampments Began in Peace and Ended in Handcuffs

 “We think they were afraid of our numbers.
 They just wanted to intimidate the protesters and make us feel small.
 As we grew in numbers, most of them left,” the protester continued.

-A line of pro-Palestinian student protesters created a chain around the encampment, holding signs, and responding to calls for a “Free Palestine.”
+By the afternoon, a line of pro-Palestinian student protesters created a chain around the encampment, holding signs, and responding to calls for a “Free Palestine.”

 One Student’s Sign At Northeastern University.
 Photo contributed by Aeffia Feuerstein.